sabio-engineering/cookbook-dvelp/handbook/information-security/classification-of-information.md

 * Criminal convictions or security measures
 * Any other information relating to an individual held within corporate personnel files, i.e. salary, grievances, appraisals, etc.

+### Ownership

+Andreas Kater is the owner of this document.
+You can contact him on
+<andreas@dvelp.co.uk>.